The Thousand Pillared Hall

 Chithi Kutty goes to the other side of the hall and down the stairs.
 The sound of the thavil and nadaswaram from inside the temple grows louder, more urgent.
 These sounds resonate from each of the pillars in the hall.

 Now, ShenbagaKuzhalvaimozhi is truly frightened.
 The ladies with the lamps look at her impassively.
 “Chithi ’utty,” she calls out.
 There is no response.
 Her voice does not rise above the din.
-She calls out a couple of times and runs to the other side.
+She calls out a couple of times and then runs to look.

 Overgrown with dark grass, the temple wall looks like a row of fierce male elephants standing guard.
-There are two huge oleander trees in the yard.
-Their scarlet petals, which look like dried-up chillis, carpet the floor.
-In one corner, there is a huge well, with a protective granite wall running around it.
-But Chithi Kutty is nowhere to be seen.
+The scarlet petals of the two huge oleanders look like dried-up chillis and carpet the yard.
+In one corner, there is a huge well, with a protective granite wall running around it, but Chithi Kutty is nowhere to be seen.

 “Chithi ’utty.”
 No answer.

-“Chithi ’utty,” she cries and runs back into the hall.
-The lamp ladies look on blankly.
-One of them stealthily glances sideways.
-Now, on the previously empty pillar – the one she thought was broken – there is a statue.
-It is whole.
+“Chithi ’utty,” she cries, and runs back into the hall.
+The lamp ladies look on blankly, but one of them glances sideways.
+On the previously empty pillar – the one Chithi Kutty thought was broken – there is a statue.
+It is whole now.

 At once, ShenbagaKuzhalvaimozhi understands what has happened.
 She runs to the pillar.
 Even though the statue has a body of stone, big breasts, and a big bun for a hairdo, the face is that of Chithi Kutty’s.